Last Updated on January 11, 2023 by DMEditor

 That all looks fine.
 My one big concern – and it’s one I share with ClickFunnels – is the drag and drop nature of things.
 It’s something that reminds me of Wix, which is a hugely popular website builder.
 But, as a consequence of that lack of control, suffers from very poor SEO.
 I can neither confirm nor deny that these platforms have similar issues.

-Another nice aspect to 10 Minute Funnels is that you get advice similar to the Clickfunnels support that you might be use to in terms of tutorials (webinar funnel support, landing page templates, etc…).
+Another nice aspect to 10 Minute Funnels is that you get advice similar to the Clickfunnels support (customer support)that you might be use to in terms of tutorials (webinar funnel support, landing page templates, etc…).
 All in all, 10 Minute Funnels makes building landing pages quite easy.